larkin1/Brian-V2/README.md

 Suck shit lol!!!
 Almost none of it (with the exception of main.py) even comes close to being readable.

 ## Installing
-We don't go there.
+We don't go there. <br>
-There is a bunch of cookies files to make and other random files and its just a PITA All that to say: instructions coming when i figure out how to make it easy
+There is a bunch of cookies files to make and other random files and its just a PITA <br>
+So basically instructions coming when i figure out how to make it easy

 ## To-do:
 ### Features: